Company: Air New Zealand

 2018

-In the last year, a future vision for the broader digital customer experience has been proposed at a high level and could form the core of a future mobile experience.
-However, there is recognition that continuous improvement will not lead to a step change in the mobile customer experience.
+During my time at AirNZ a vision for an improved digital customer experience had been proposed at a high level.
+This vision had the potential to become the foundation for a future mobile experience.
+However, it was recognised that merely making incremental improvements will not result in a significant improvement in the mobile customer experience.

-Air New Zealand needed to explore a future customer experience anchored in key technology edges like machine learning, conversational UI and deep personalisation.
+Air New Zealand had acknowledged the need to explore a future customer experience that is anchored in key technology edges such as machine learning, conversational UI, and deep personalisation.

 The future mobile vision was my first project as a UX Designer at Air New Zealand.
 I had the chance to collaborate with stakeholders and UX researchers to build an innovative user experience and design language for the new Air NZ app.